 Technical Theatre I (TH1TECH)

+Course #: 02241 Credits: 1

+PEIMS: 03250500 Grades: 10-12

 Technical Theatre II (TH2TECH)

+Course #: 02341 Credits: 1

+PEIMS: 03250600 Grades: 11-12

 Technical Theatre III (TH3TECH)

-Course #: 02441 Credits: 1 PEIMS: 03251100 Grades: 12
+Course #: 02441 Credits: 1

+PEIMS: 03251100 Grades: 12

 This course combines theories of design and stage-craft techniques with construction and operation of the various elements of technical theatre.
 This course cannot be entered at mid-term.

 Prerequisites: Teacher approval

-Theatre Arts I (TH1)

-This is the first course in theatre, introducing theatre as an art, and beginning the study of the cultural contributions of the theatre, its plays and its performance, its production styles and techniques.
+Theatre Arts I (TH1) Course #: 02231 Credits: 1 PEIMS #: 03250100 Grades: 9-12 This is the first course in theatre, introducing theatre as an art, and beginning the study of the cultural contributions of the theatre, its plays and its performance, its production styles, and techniques.
 The course introduces basic acting, the role of the actor in interpreting dramatic literature, and the historical evolution of performance styles.
 This course cannot be entered at mid-term.

-Theatre Arts II (TH2)

-Theatre Arts III (TH3)

-Theatre Arts IV (TH4)
+Prerequisites: None Theatre Arts II (TH2) Course #: 02331 Credits: 1 PEIMS #: 03250200 Grades: 9-12 Theatre Arts III (TH3) Course #: 02431 Credits: 1 Grades: 10-12 PEIMS #: 03250300 Theatre Arts IV (TH4) Course #: 02433 Credits: 1

-These courses build on the background established in Theatre I, continuing the study of the cultural contributions of the theatre, its plays, and its performance and production styles and techniques.
+PEIMS #: 03250400 Grade: 11-12 These courses build on the background established in Theatre I, continuing the study of the cultural contributions of the theatre, its plays, and its performance and production styles and techniques.
 Basic principles of production are studied and applied through performances in various theatrical modes.
 Each level of theatre will require a greater degree of understanding and competency in technique and performance.
 This course cannot be entered at mid-term.
 Prerequisites: Theatre I, audition, and teacher approval

 Theatre Production I (TH1PROD)

+Course #: 02381 Credits: 1

+PEIMS #: 03250700 Grades: 9-12

 Theatre Production II (TH2PROD)

+Course #: 02383 Credits: 1

+PEIMS #: 03250800 Grades: 10-12

 Theatre Production III (TH3PROD)

-EIMS #: 03250700 GIG
+Course #: 02385 Credits: 1

+PEIMS #: 03250900 Grades: 11-12

 Theatre Production IV (TH4PROD)

+Course #: 02387 Credits: 1

+PEIMS #: 03251000 Grade: 12

 Students will develop and practice acting concepts, skills, and many technical phases of theatre production.
-Students will also be provided opportunities to grow aesthetically through participation and observation of theatre events.
+Students will also be provided opportunities to gain experience aesthetically through participation and observation of theatre events.
 Prerequisites: Audition and teacher approval

 Theatre and Media Communications I (TH1MCOM)

+Course #: 02389 Credits: 1

+PEIMS #: 03251300 Grades: 9-12

-Theatre and Media Communication 1 provides students with a rigorous and relevant experiential study of theatre along with video and audio design.
-Creation and analysis of student performances will be balanced with explorations into contemporary practices in digital media.
-Students will learn how to bridge traditional stagecraft with current technology applications to create new digital media.
-The course will include a major project to address local issues within the community.
-This project will afford students an opportunity to learn and practice creative research skills, develop a narrative, engage an audience, and connect an online community to their project.
+Theatre and Media Communication 1 provides rigorous and relevant experiential study of theorization video and audio design.
+Creation and analysis performances will be balanced with exploration contemporary practices in digital media.
+Stude how to bridge traditional stagecraft with current applications to create new digital media.
+The or include a major project to address local issues community.
+This project will afford students and learn and practice creative research skills, deve engage an audience, and connect an online of their project. atre along with of student ns into ents will learn nt technology course will within the opportunity to elop a narrative,

+Proroquisitos: Nono

 Band I (MUS1BAND) Year 1 only

 Course #: 02652 Credits: 1

 PEIMS #: 03150100 Grades: 9-12

 Band II (MUS2BAND) Year 2 only

 Course #: 02752 Credits: 1

 PEIMS #: 03150200 Grades: 10-12

 Band III (MUS3BAND) Year 3 only

 Course #: 02852 Credits: 1

 PEIMS #: 03150300 Grades: 11-12

 Band IV (MUS4BAND) Year 4 only

 Course #: 02552 Credits: 1

 PEIMS #: 03150400 Grades: 12

 This course is open by audition to students with previous instrumental training.
 First semester is devoted to preparation for marching contests, football halftime, pep rallies, parades, and Christmas literature.
-Second semester focuses on concerts.

-contests, festivals, and individual achievements such as solo and ensemble contests and region, area, and state band tryouts.
+Second semester focuses on concerts, contests, festivals, and individual achievements such as solo and ensemble contests and region, area, and state band tryouts.